Brexit: Local and geographic effects

 The potential impact on the border between Northern Ireland and the Republic of Ireland has been a contentious issue.
-Since 2005, the border has been essentially invisible.
-After Brexit, it became the only UK–EU land border (not counting the land borders EU states, Spain and Cyprus, have with British Overseas Territories).
-All involved parties agreed a hard border should be avoided, for it might compromise the Good Friday Agreement that ended the Northern Ireland conflict.
-To forestall this, the EU proposed a "backstop agreement" that would have kept the UK in the Customs Union and kept Northern Ireland in some aspects of the Single Market also, until a lasting solution was found.
+Since 2005, the border had been essentially invisible.
+After Brexit, it became the only UK–EU land border (not counting the land borders that EU states Spain and Cyprus have with British Overseas Territories).
+All involved parties agreed a hard border should be avoided, because it might compromise the Good Friday Agreement that ended the Northern Ireland conflict.
+To forestall this, the EU proposed a "backstop agreement" that would keep the UK in the Customs Union and keep Northern Ireland in some aspects of the Single Market until a lasting solution was found.
 The UK Parliament rejected this proposal.
 After further negotiations in autumn of 2019, an alternative model, the Ireland/Northern Ireland Protocol was agreed between the UK and the EU.
 Under the Protocol, Northern Ireland is formally outside the EU single market, but EU free movement of goods rules and EU Customs Union rules still apply; this ensures there are no customs checks or controls between Northern Ireland and the rest of the island.
 In place of an Ireland/Northern Ireland land border, the protocol has created a de facto customs "Irish Sea border" for goods from (but not to) Great Britain, to the disquiet of prominent Unionists.

 After the Brexit referendum, the Scottish Government – led by the Scottish National Party (SNP) – planned another independence referendum because Scotland voted to remain in the EU while England and Wales voted to leave.
 It had suggested this before the Brexit referendum.
-The First Minister of Scotland, Nicola Sturgeon, requested a referendum be held before the UK's withdrawal, but the British Prime Minister rejected this timing, but not the referendum itself.
+The First Minister of Scotland, Nicola Sturgeon, requested a referendum be held before the UK's withdrawal, but the British prime minister rejected this timing, but not the referendum itself.
 At the referendum in 2014, 55% of voters had decided to remain in the UK, but the referendum on Britain's withdrawal from the EU was held in 2016, with 62% of Scottish voters against it.
 In March 2017, the Scottish Parliament voted in favour of holding another independence referendum.
 Sturgeon called for a "phased return" of an independent Scotland back to the EU.
-In 2017, if Northern Ireland remained associated with the EU – for example, by remaining in the Customs Union, some analysts argued Scotland would also insist on special treatment.
-However, in the event, the only part of the United Kingdom which received unique treatment was Northern Ireland.
+In 2017, if Northern Ireland remained associated with the EU – for example, by remaining in the Customs Union – some analysts argued Scotland would also insist on special treatment.
+However, in that event, the only part of the United Kingdom which would receive unique treatment was Northern Ireland.